Melissa K. Norris

 What's the best thing to do when you're canning and realize you don't have enough product to fill the last jar?
 Here are my solutions to make sure you end up with a safe home-canned product that will be safe for you and your family.

 Home canning is a very simple and straightforward process, but there are definitely some rules you need to follow.
-You can read my post on whether or not the USDA canning safety rules really need to be followed here and how to know if a canning recipe is safe here.
+You can read my posts on whether or not the USDA canning safety rules really need to be followed, is it safe to can previously frozen foods, and how to know if a canning recipe is safe here.

-You may have also wondered what causes canning lids to buckle (and how to avoid it), what causes siphoning in jars, or maybe you're looking for a complete guide to home food preservation and what to do if you can't find canning supplies.
+You may have also wondered what causes canning lids to buckle (and how to avoid it), what causes siphoning in jars, or maybe you’re looking for Canning 101 and a complete guide to home food preservation.

 No matter where you are in your canning journey, be sure to bookmark these 129+ canning recipes and then go order my brand new book, Everything Worth Preserving, which is 400+ pages of preserving recipes and how to preserve everything from the garden in an easy to follow A-Z book.